hsinnan75/GSAlign/README.md

 To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwt_index.
 If the compilation or the programs fail, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 0.9.6: Added an option (mlen) to set the maximal seed length

 version 0.9.5: Added an option to run GSAlign for duplication detection

 version 0.9.4: Modified the seed clustering implementation and improved the accuracy/sensitivity on variant calling